a4my/spaceship-dealer-website/README.md

 My goal with this project was to build my own project from scratch to practice HTML, CSS and a bit of JavScript.

 ## Extra learning ✔
-I also wanted to practice some of the common fundamentals of HTML and CSS such has full responsivity, grid layout and adding a page loader.
+I also wanted to practice some of the common fundamentals of HTML and CSS such as full responsivity, grid layout and adding a page loader.

 ## Responsiveness 📱
 This project is responsive on any devices.